CERT-Polska/Artemis/docs/quick-start.rst

 After that you should be able to access the Artemis dashboard at ``localhost:5000``.

-**You can also add additional Artemis modules from** https://github.com/CERT-Polska/Artemis-modules-extra/ - these modules haven't been included in core due to licensing reasons, but provide additional features such as e.g. SSL verification (certificate validity, proper redirect, etc.), subdomain takeover check or SQL injection check.
+**We recommend you to add additional Artemis modules from** https://github.com/CERT-Polska/Artemis-modules-extra/ - these modules haven't been included in core due to licensing reasons, but provide additional features such as e.g. SSL verification (certificate validity, proper redirect, etc.), subdomain takeover check or SQL injection check.